-Since the OPA2690 is a general-purpose, wideband voltage feedback op amp, all of the familiar op amp application circuits are available to the designer.
+Since the OPA2690 is a general-purpose, wideband voltage-feedback op amp, all of the familiar op amp application circuits are available to the designer.
 Inverting operation is one of the more common requirements and offers several performance benefits.
-Figure 12 shows a typical inverting configuration where the I/O impedances and signal gain from Figure 1 are retained in an inverting circuit configuration.
+See Figure 12 for a typical inverting configuration where the I/O impedances and signal gain from Figure 1 are retained in an inverting circuit configuration.